-Any clothing, jewelry, or accessories with decorations, patches, lettering, advertisements, etc. that could be considered obscene or offensive are not to be worn to school.
-This includes any clothing, jewelry, or accessories that may be used as weapons, accessories having drug, sexual emblems, tobacco or alcoholic beverage references or designs.
+A. Any clothing, jewelry, accessories, or paraphernalia that may be considered obscene or offensive are not to be worn to school or to school-sponsored events.
+This includes any clothing, jewelry, accessories, or paraphernalia associated with gangs, drugs, sex, tobacco, or alcoholic beverages.
+Students may not possess or wear accessories that may be used as weapons.